Tin(II) chloride: Preparation

 The water then carefully evaporated from the acidic solution to produce crystals of SnCl2·2H2O.
-This dihydrate can be dehydrated to anhydrous using acetic anhydride.
+This dihydrate can be dehydrated to anhydration using acetic anhydride.

 Uses

 A solution of tin(II) chloride containing a little hydrochloric acid is used for the tin-plating of steel, in order to make tin cans.
 An electric potential is applied, and tin metal is formed at the cathode via electrolysis.

 Tin(II) chloride is used as a mordant in textile dyeing because it gives brighter colours with some dyes e.g. cochineal.
 This mordant has also been used alone to increase the weight of silk.

 In recent years, an increasing number of tooth paste brands have been adding Tin(II) chloride as protection against enamel erosion to their formula, e. g.
 Oral-B or Elmex.

 It is used as a catalyst in the production of the plastic polylactic acid (PLA).

 It also finds a use as a catalyst between acetone and hydrogen peroxide to form the tetrameric form of acetone peroxide.

 Tin(II) chloride also finds wide use as a reducing agent.
 This is seen in its use for silvering mirrors, where silver metal is deposited on the glass: